Eileen Valentino Flaxman

 the still-new aroma.
 I imagine what kind of

-the kind she never owned, at least not in my
+them, the kind she never owned, at least

-lifetime.
-And then I picture the day she sat
+not in my lifetime.
+And then I picture the

 and packed them carefully away,